section-engineering-education/engineering-education/content/articles/coming-soon-landing-page-using-javascript-timers/index.md

 ---

-#### 1. Make an impact without being overbearing.
+#### 1. Make a statement without being intrusive.

-Focus on the headline and a short description.
-Both should concentrate on what you're offering and how it will improve your customers' lives.
+Concentrate on the title and a brief summary of the article.
+Focus on what you're giving and how it will enhance the lives of the people you're trying to reach.

 As an example: